 The Wedding Rings

-Why a diamond?
-In the medieval days, people sometimes used rubies because they were red and represented love, but as diamonds became more readily available, they became more popular.
-Not only are they beautiful and long lasting, but they also have deeply romantic meaning: a durable and unbreakable relationship.
+And why did they choose a diamond?
+In the medieval days, people often used rubies because they were red and represented love, but as diamonds became more readily available, they became more popular.
+Not only are they beautiful and long-lasting, but they also have deeply romantic meaning: a durable and unbreakable relationship.

 Each culture has its own wedding traditions, and it’s great to learn how some of them began.